Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

 ## Definitions (`define`)

 Definitions can be used for named constants that must be declared in the outermost scope.
 Defined constants cannot be changed afterwards.
+Definitions will be compiled to equivalent `EQU` statements.
 Usage: `define <name> <value>`.

 *name* is the name of the definition.
 It is convention to use ALL_CAPS_AND_SPACES for the name.